 The Ground Floor restoration is complete!
 Want to know more?
 Click here.

 A Grave Threat to the Merchant’s House

 A developer is planning to build a 9-story hotel at 27 East 4th Street, adjacent to and towering over the Merchant’s House Museum.
-The new 9-story building would not only overwhelm the 180-year-old landmark Merchant’s House and be strikingly inappropriate to the historic residential context of East 4th Street within the Noho Historic District, but the construction process for a building of this scale is absolutely guaranteed to damage the house.
+The new building would not only overwhelm the 182-year-old landmark Merchant’s House and be strikingly inappropriate to the historic residential context of East 4th Street within the Noho Historic District — but the construction process for a building of this scale is absolutely guaranteed to damage the house.

 The potential damage to our very fragile 1832 landmark building — a federal, state, and city landmark, inside and out — during demolition of the existing garage and construction of the new hotel is huge.
-According to structural engineers, if our building shifts, even one eighth of an inch, we could lose our original decorative plasterwork, considered the finest extant in New York City and a national treasure.
+According to analyses performed by structural engineers, if our building shifts a mere 1/4 inch — as is predicted by the developers — our original landmark 1832 decorative plasterwork, considered the finest extant in New York City and a national treasure, will be damaged.

 We think the risk to the house may simply be too great.